AndrewJBateman/ionic-vue-slide/README.md

 ## General info

-* solution to error message [`export ‘ICON_PATHS’ was not found in ionicons/icons`](https://es.stackoverflow.com/questions/277079/export-icon-paths-was-not-found-in-ionicons-icons) that prevented the app from running (in Spanish but easy to understand)
+* Solution to error message `export ‘ICON_PATHS’ was not found in ionicons/icons` is to edit the file `node_modules/@ionic/vue/dist/ionic-vue.esm.js` and search for `ICON_PATHS`.
+Comment out both lines - this solves the problem by making sure `ICON_PATHS` is not found
+* Vue app created using Vue CLI then ionic dependencies added

 ## Screenshots